Narok County Integrated Development Plan 2018-2022

 County integrated plans contains the promises that Governors made during the campaign period.

-Narok County covers an area of 17,933 square kilometers.
+Narok County integrated development plan reports that the county covers an area of 17,933 square kilometers.
 This makes Narok County the 11th largest County in Kenya.

-Narok County is divided into 6 sub-counties and 30 wards.
+According to Narok County Integrated Development Plan, Narok is divided into 6 sub-counties and 30 wards.

 According to Kenya Population and Housing Census 2009, population was 850,920 people.
 This population grows at a rate of 4.7 percent.
 Projections shows that there were 1,130,703 people in Narok County in 2018 and they are projected to increase 1,282,097 people by 2022.